waynodiablo/Oystercard/pills/js_functions.md

 end
 ~~~

-To pass arguments the initialization function, we pass them in inside the parentheses following the class name, e.g.:
+To pass arguments the initialization function, we pass them in inside the parentheses following the function name, e.g.:

 ~~~javascript
 new Dog('Fido');